Innovating in architecture

-Our Research and Development group aims to address the most pressing problems facing the industry by thinking of alternative approaches to the way we build and live.
-We develop research through interdisciplinary collaboration.
-We approach the environmental and social challenges as opportunities for innovation and improvement.
+Our research and development team aims to tackle the industry’s most pressing challenges by exploring alternative ways of building and living.
+Through interdisciplinary collaboration, we treat the environmental and social challenges as opportunities for innovation and improvement.

 Britain today has a 4.3 million homes that are missing from the national housing market